 - Handle locations: Handles located on the top of the chainsaw are ideal for professionals as they handle heavy-duty jobs easier.
 Rear handles are most common for homeowner use.

-- Clear air intake slots.
+- Keep air intake slots clear.

 - For electric chainsaws, double-check that the cord is not damaged.